isomerpages/moe-zhenghuasec/pages/2024 Secondary 1 Registration Exercise.md

 <b>3.
 Why Chromebooks?</b><br><br>

 In Zhenghua Secondary School, we have been tapping on ICT platforms supported by Chrome OS to prepare our students to be dynamic learners.
-As such, it is only natural to continue on this platform.
 In addition, Chromebooks as compared to laptops tend to be lighter, and with batteries that can last longer.
 They are also more affordable than tablets as the Chromebooks we have chosen include the keyboard, stylus, mouse, touchscreen and dual cameras, unlike tablets which can become quite costly once we include the additional accessories.<br><br>

 <b>4.
 How much does my child have to pay for the device?</b><br><br>

 MOE will use bulk tenders to keep the PLDs affordable.
-MOE has also provided a one-off Edusave top-up of $200 in April 2020 to all eligible Singaporean students in primary and secondary schools, to help them purchase the devices selected by the school.
-This is on top of the annual Edusave contribution of $290 for secondary students.
-Students who do not have sufficient funds in their Edusave will need to bear some out-of-pocket expenses for the device, but this will not be a big amount as the Chromebooks with the enhanced 3 year warranty will cost less than $580.
+The Chromebooks with the enhanced 3 year warranty will cost less than $580.
 For students on financial assistance, we will provide further subsidies so that their out-of-pocket expenses is zero.
 This is to ensure that no student is denied the opportunity to benefit from the programme.<br><br>

-Specific costs and details will be communicated to all parents in January 2023.<br><br>
+Specific costs and details will be communicated to all parents in January 2024.<br><br>

 <b>5.
 Can my child not purchase the device?</b><br><br>